Cervical Cancer: Detection and Prevention Efforts Save Lives

+In 2022, an estimated 14,100 cases of invasive cervical cancer will be diagnosed, and about 4,280 women will die from this disease.
 These numbers reflect significant improvements in the prevention and early detection of cervical cancer in recent years — thanks to the HPV vaccine, regular pap smears, and advances in cancer treatments.

 The relationship between HPV and cancer

-There are 200 strains of human papillomavirus (HPV), which are spread from skin-to-skin contact.
-Most people with HPV don’t experience any symptoms, and in some cases, the virus can become undetectable or go away on its own.
 Some people develop warts in the affected area.
 There is currently no available treatment or cure for HPV infection.